rohit18247/Kaggle_Heart_Analysis/README.md

 EDA, and machine learning was done using python.
 Extensive use of scikit library was done to build the model, create testing and training datasets and further to evaluate the accuracy of the model.

+Data used has been uploaded.
+The csv file is named as heart.csv .